Guide to Treating Cancer with Cannabis

 Cancer has affected the lives of millions of Canadians.
-Being diagnosed with cancer, whether it’s you or a loved one, is a scary experience.
+It’s a scary experience to be diagnosed with cancer, whether it’s you or a loved one.
 The first few days and weeks following diagnoses are overwhelming.
 In many ways, cannabis can help.
-Cannabis has been used for its health benefits for centuries but only now is research finally catching up and providing us with the evidence of its effectiveness.
+Cannabis has been used for its health benefits for centuries but only now is research finally beginning to catch up and provide us with the evidence of its effectiveness.
 Here we will discuss treating cancer with cannabis.
 Not only in terms of symptom relief and managing the side effects of treatment – like chemotherapy; but what the research says about cannabis and cancer prevention as well as how CBD can shrink tumour growth.

 What is cancer?